UWB-ACM/Hackathon-Docs/Hackathon-Preparation-Checklist.md

   - Some programming languages and tools require installation of large packages beforehand.
 During a time crunch, installing software is the last thing you want to be doing.
-[Check this guide for a reference of what to install.][installing-software]
     - If it's been a while, try out a "Hello World", just to ensure your development environment works.
   - Signing up for online services like GitHub, AWS,